 As part of the residential experience at Smith College, most students will reside with a roommate.
 The transition into this new living situation can be both rewarding and challenging, but always requires work on the part of both roommates.
 The college believes that communication is fundamental to a successful roommate relationship and has taken steps to formally encourage dialogue on a variety of levels.
 The roommate contract and discussion guide, facilitated by the residence life staff, promotes discussion of common roommate concerns and fosters communication regarding roommate issues for the year.
 The residence life staff encourages a continuing dialogue and, when necessary, is available to facilitate conflict mediation and resolution to assist students with their concerns.

 When attempts to resolve a roommate conflict have been exhausted, the option to change rooms may be made available.
 During the room change period, a room change form can be obtained from the residence life staff or online at http://www.smith.edu/sao/reslife/.It must be signed by the resident’s roommate and their head resident and area coordinator.
-The housing coordinator makes all final decisions regarding student placement.
+The assistant director of residence life makes all final decisions regarding student placement.

 Physical violence and/or behavior that could harm or threatens to harm someone is not tolerated within the Smith community.
-The Office of Residence Life reserves the right to reassign the housing location of any student involved in such situations.
-The reassignment may be temporary or permanent depending on the outcome of the college judicial process.
+The Department of Residence Life reserves the right to reassign the housing location of any student involved in such situations.
+The reassignment may be temporary or permanent depending on the outcome of the college conduct process.

 Policies, Procedures, & Guidelines

 Student Government Association

 Student Services & Administrative Offices